Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 Over the years, many local governments (County, Municipal, Tribal) have invested in broadband deployment.
 This year, I have tracked how much local investment has been used to match MN State Grants.
 Local governments invest in other ways too, but this was one number I could realistically find and quantify investment by county, which means investment in that county, whether by county, cities or other local government entity.

-Brown has not invested over the years.
+In Ramsy 0 was invested over the years.

 Highlights from Past Reports

-Find more articles on broadband in Brown County. (http://tinyurl.com/z2wwkye)
+Find more articles on https://bit.ly/2kgeboX

 The maps below come from the